sbcas/chef-rfc/new/telemetry.md

 ### Privacy and Data Retention

-To ensure that sensitive data is not collected, Chef tools should never collect option data, and tools will be able to filter more aggressively if required.
+To ensure that sensitive data is not collected, Chef tools should never collect parameters passed to command-line options, and tools will be able to filter more aggressively if required.

+For example, knife may report that a `-P` option was invoked, but will never collect the password parameter that was passed to that option.

 Chef is committed to protecting user privacy and as product usage data is shared with Chef, it must be stored with protection from de-anonymization